-Here at Greatist, we're always looking for ways to make our favorite foods healthier without sacrificing flavor.
+We’re always looking for ways to make our favorite foods healthier without sacrificing flavor.
 So we compiled a list of our best substitutions and discovered some new ones along the way.
-Below are our 83 (!) top picks, guaranteed to make that next meal a delicious, healthier hit.
-It wasn’t easy taste-testing all this food, but someone sure had to.
-Right?
+Below are our 67 (!) top picks, guaranteed to make that next meal a delicious, better-for-you hit.
+It wasn’t easy taste-testing all this food, but someone had to.
+Amiright?

 1. Black beans for flour

 Swapping out flour for a can of black beans (drained and rinsed, of course) in brownies is a great way to cut out the gluten and fit in an extra dose of protein.
 Do it: When baking, swap out 1 cup flour for 1 cup black bean purée (about one 15-ounce can).

 2. Gluten-free flour for wheat flour

 This switch makes it possible for all of us to enjoy a rich baked good… even those of us who can’t eat gluten.
 When you use gluten-free flour, you lose the stickiness, which helps bind the muffin, cake, or pizza together, so you’ll need to throw in 1 teaspoon xanthan gum per cup of flour.

 3. Quinoa for couscous

 While couscous is made from processed wheat flour, quinoa is a whole-grain superfood packed with protein and nutrients.
 Bonus points: They have almost the exact same texture.